-¶1} A jury convicted Thomas D. Sommerville II of felonious assault.
-He has appealed, arguing that the trial court incorrectly allowed the State to impeach him with evidence of a perjury conviction that was more than ten years old and that his conviction is against the manifest weight of the evidence.
-Because the trial court made a mistake regarding post-release control at Mr. Sommerville's sentencing hearing and in its sentencing entry, the sentencing entry is void.
-This Court, therefore, exercises its inherent power to vacate the void judgment and remands for a new sentencing hearing.
+{¶1} A jury convicted Lucas Perezlaraos of domestic violence and felonious assault.
+He has appealed, arguing that the trial court incorrectly failed to dismiss the jury panel after one of the prospective jurors questioned whether he (Mr. Perezlaraos) was in the United States illegally and that the trial court incorrectly allowed a forensic nurse examiner to testify about victim behavior in abusive relationships.
+He has also argued that his convictions are not supported by sufficient evidence and are against the manifest weight of the evidence.
+Because the trial court made a mistake regarding post-release control in its sentencing entry, the sentencing entry is void.
+This Court, therefore, exercises its inherent power to vacate the void judgment and remands for a new sentencing entry.